International

 Countries With Whom a Double Taxation Treaty Have Been Signed

-Double taxation treaty signed by the U.S.
+Double taxation treaties signed by the U.S.

 Withholding Taxes